-Is American Samoa a rich country?
+Is American Samoa a wealthy country?

 American Samoa is a traditional Polynesian economy in which more than 90% of the land is communally owned.
 Economic activity is strongly linked to the US with which American Samoa conducts most of its commerce.
 Tuna fishing and processing are the backbone of the private sector with processed fish products as the primary exports.
 The fish processing business accounted for 15.5% of employment in 2015.